I recently wrote an article about my #1 biggest nursing career fear.

 #1.
 I fear physical injuries from years of nursing.

-I do a lot of yoga as a preventative measure and it helps tremendously.
+I do a lot of yoga as a preventative measure, and it helps tremendously.
 But as soon as I have another busy shift with a heavy patient load, the pain returns.
-Especially, when I work with total-care patients.
+Especially when I work with total-care patients.

 #2.
 I fear a life of burnout and constant exhaustion.

 Admittedly, I have created a few of my own unhealthy habits to cope with my nursing career.
-Which is why one of my goals this year is to start taking simple steps to help keep my stress in check so that I don’t end up becoming a patient myself.
+This is why one of my goals this year is to start taking simple steps to help keep my stress in check so that I don’t end up becoming a patient myself.